hda-technical/dancebooks/transcriptions/![1824, uk] Thomas Wilson - Danciad.md

 * Queue du chat — Promenade
 * Grand quarrée — The great squares
 * Moulinet — Cross hands
-* Chaine de dames — Ladies chain
+* Chaîne de dames — Ladies chain
 * Tiroir — The top couple join both hands and take the place of the bottom couple, who pass sideways into the top couple's place — then the bottom couple join both hands, and pass between the top couple — all return to places
 * Chassez ouvert — Open chassez
 * Chassez en avant, et en arrière — Chassez forward and backward
-* Chaine anglaise — English chain
+* Chaîne anglaise — English chain
 * Les olivettes — The hey
 * L'étoile — The star
 * Poussette — Is formed by two couples: each gentleman takes the opposite lady's hand, and they then move round each other to places